ckb-next/ckb-next/DAEMON.md

 The `device` command, followed by the keyboard's serial number, specifies which keyboard to control.
 It is only required when issuing commands to `ckb0` or when controlling a keyboard that is not plugged in.
 In all other cases, the device is inferred from the control path.
 Additionally, the following commands may be issued to `ckb0` without any device: `layout`, `fps`, `notifyon`, and `notifyoff`.
 See below for documentation.

+By default, all keyboards start in an idle mode and will not respond to software controls.
+Before issuing any other commands, write `active` to their command node, like `echo active > /dev/input/ckb1/cmd`.
+To put a keyboard back into idle mode, issue the `idle` command.

 Keyboard layout
 ---------------